jessemelpolio/non-stationary_texture_syn/README.md

 ### Preparations

-Please run `download_pretrained_models.sh` first to make a new folder `Models` and then download the VGG19 model pretrained on ImageNet to this folder.
+Please run `download_pretrained_models.sh` first to make a new folder `Models` and then download the VGG19 model pre-trained on ImageNet to this folder.
+The pre-trained VGG19 model is used to calculate style loss.

 ### Data